 If you find an internship, co-op, or research experience, let us know.
 We can help you enroll in the PRAC course and, potentially, earn academic credit for your experience.

-Search and apply for on-campus interview opportunities in UMBCworks by the stated deadlines.
+Search and apply for on-campus interview opportunities in Handshake by the stated deadlines.
 Employers will visit UMBC to interview you for full-time career opportunities and internships.
-Don’t forget to sign up for an interview time in UMBCworks if you are selected to interview.
+Don’t forget to sign up for an interview time in Handshake if you are selected to interview.

 Each semester, UMBC hosts multiple career fairs and networking events with employers from all over the area.
 Don’t miss these opportunities to connect with employers who want to hire students like you!